ltekengineering/Raspberrypi/README.md

 # Raspberrypi
-### All scripts currently running on my Raspberry Pi
+### All scripts are currently running on my Raspberry Pi